voxpupuli/beaker-rspec/README.md

 ##Install beaker-rspec

 In module's top level directory edit the Gemfile.
-If there is a `:system_tests` or `:acceptance` group, add it there.
+You should see a `:system_tests` or `:acceptance` group there, but if not, add beaker-rspec there:

 ```ruby
 group :acceptance do